TechnicalPursuit/TIBET/README.md

 Overview
 --------

-TIBET 5.0 is a markup-centric, zero-reload, full-stack web platform built to solve the unspoken problem in building enterprise web applications and scaling enterprise web development -- a limited and expensive pool of enterprise-class JavaScript developers.
+TIBET 5.0 is a modular, markup-centric, zero-reload, full-stack web platform built to solve the unspoken problem in building enterprise web applications and scaling enterprise web development -- a limited and expensive pool of enterprise-class JavaScript developers.

+#### TIBET 5.0 is modular.
+TIBET 5.0 is a modular client and server system which allows you to choose which
+configuration: client/server, server-only, or client-only, you wish to use.
+With TIBET there's no requirement that you transition in one giant, potentially risky, step.
+You can integrate as much or as little of TIBET as your individual projects require and increase your level of integration over time.

-### TIBET 5.0 is markup-centric.
+#### TIBET 5.0 is markup-centric.
 Tags are the central organizing principle for functionality in TIBET.
 Just as with HTML, TIBET development focuses on creating, combining, and configuring tags.
 TIBET's tag library, and our Tag Store&trade; ecosystem, give you access to an ever-increasing library of reusable functionality in markup form.

-### TIBET 5.0 is zero-reload.
+#### TIBET 5.0 is zero-reload.
 TIBET's client and server are engineered to ultimately eliminate costly server restart and client reload cycles.
 With TIBET you develop live while your application is running.
 All of TIBET is hot-reload ready.

-### TIBET 5.0 is full-stack.
+#### TIBET 5.0 is full-stack.
 TIBET's fully-independent client and server model lets you leverage the TIBET server, your existing server components, or no server at all.
 The TIBET client is server-agnostic and can be run offline or not at all.